 no changes added to commit (use "git add" and/or "git commit -a")

-Looking at the status output, you can see that git informs you that some of the changes are not staged for commit.
-Indeed, should you do a git commit, that is to say should you want to register your changes in your local repository as a new changeset, nothing will happen.
+, that is to say should you want to register your changes in your local repository as a new changeset, nothing will happen.
 This is because git expects you to tell specifically what changes you want to be taken into account for the next commit.
-The operations of selecting which changes should be added for the next commit is called staging and is performed via the git add (or git stage) operation.
+The operations of selecting which changes should be added for the next commit is called staging and is performed via the git add

 $ git add [file|folder]